-- In accordance with legislation, the Council will aim to complete the installation of all disabled adaptations within 12 months from the date of grant approval.
-Fylde Council will aim to achieve this within 15 weeks or less. - Delays in the process are often associated with factors which are external to the Council for example, obtaining owners consents, asbestos surveys, delays in the ordering, construction and supply of equipment or delays in receiving invoices from contractors or partner agencies.
-The reasons for any delays beyond the time periods which the Council aim to achieve will be monitored and recorded. - The Council aims to process applications fairly, efficiently, courteously and promptly. - The Council aims to pay grant money due within 30 days of a valid claim on certified work.
+- Legislation requires a decision from the Council to approve the grant (or not) within 6 months of receiving the full application (this includes all necessary information e.g., proof of home ownership or landlord consent); - In accordance with legislation, the Council will complete the installation of all disabled adaptations within 12 months from the date of grant approval.
+Fylde Council will aim to complete works within a reasonable time. - Delays in the process are often associated with factors which are external to the Council for example, obtaining owners consents, asbestos surveys, delays in the ordering, construction and supply of equipment or delays in receiving invoices from contractors or partner agencies.
+The reasons for any delays beyond the time periods which the Council aim to achieve will be monitored and recorded. - The Council aims to process applications fairly, efficiently, courteously, and promptly. - The Council aims to pay grant money due within 30 days of a valid claim on certified work. - All works are carried out in accordance with current Building Regulations and British Standards.